-Remnant Li Xinxi moved to the UK from his home in China to study MSc Real Estate and Construction Management at our School of the Built Environment.
-As is graduation approaches, I thought it would be a great opportunity to meet with him to find out what it’s really like, being an international student at Salford.
+Remnant Li Xinxi moved to the UK from his home in China to study MSc Real Estate and Property Management at our School of the Built Environment.
+As his graduation approaches, I thought it would be a great opportunity to meet with him to find out what it’s really like, being an international student at Salford.
 He spoke of his overwhelmingly positive experience, and of the direction he hopes it’ll take him.

 Where did you hear about the course?